-Here are six ways to take your printed brochure into the digital realm.
+Here are five ways to take your printed brochure into the digital realm.

 Creating a PDF of your brochure is the simplest route, but don’t just create a two‑page document of your tri‑fold.
 Instead, create a separate page for each panel so it reads like a book.

-Lately, the Yodelpop team has been rocking Canva as a way to generate digital graphics without a lot of hassle.
+Canva is a good way to generate digital graphics without a lot of hassle.
 Your Canva brochure can even be shared straight to social media or exported as a high‑resolution PDF (though we still use professional design software for print).